MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

   Updatable Help to a directory, not the Internet.

-To download spreadsheets that list all of the Group Policy settings for each version of Windows, see [Group Policy Settings Reference for Windows and Windows Server](http://go.microsoft.com/fwlink/?LinkId=261775) in the Microsoft Download Center.
+To download spreadsheets that list all of the Group Policy settings for each version of Windows, see http://go.microsoft.com/fwlink/?LinkId=261775 in the Microsoft Download Center.

 ## TURN ON SCRIPT EXECUTION